-- Women's alpaca wool panties (don't worry, we have men's alpaca wool underwear too): soft on the skin, I always forget I'm wearing them.
+- Women's alpaca wool bikini briefs (don't worry, we have men's alpaca wool underwear too): soft on the skin, I always forget I'm wearing them.
 Since the fabric wicks moisture, I stay fresh and comfortable, even on the toughest of days.

-- Women's alpaca wool sports bra: this comfortable sports bra became my go to, as I went sightseeing, hiking, took a yoga class or traveled between cities.
+- Women's alpaca wool sports bra: this comfortable sports bra became my go to, as I went sightseeing, hill-walking, took a yoga class or traveled between cities.

-- Alpaca wool socks: with alpaca wool's odor resistance, one pair of these last me a week and their functional design makes them perfect for hiking or running.
+- Alpaca wool socks: with alpaca wool's odour resistance, one pair of these last me a week and their functional design makes them perfect for hiking or running.

-- Alpaca wool neck gaiter: this versatile piece of neckwear can be used as a scarf, a face covering and even a beanie, depending on my needs at the time!
+- Alpaca wool neck warmer: this versatile piece of neckwear can be used as a scarf, a face covering and even a beanie, depending on my needs at the time!

 TOPS & JACKETS

-- Alpaca wool tank top: my most versatile piece, I wear it on its own on the beach, under my other clothes for extra warmth and I sometimes sleep in it too.
+- Alpaca wool vest top: my most versatile piece, I wear it on its own to the beach, under my other clothes for extra warmth and I sometimes sleep in it too.

-- Alpaca wool v-neck shirt: as well as being super functional for hot days walking around ruins, this shirt is stylish and won't look out of place in a hip coffee shop.
+- Alpaca wool v-neck t-shirt: as well as being super functional for hot days walking around ruins, this shirt is stylish and won't look out of place in a hip coffee shop.